Sunshine Meadows Hike: Banff Trail Guide

 Beyond the boardwalk, the trail descends into one of the largest larch stands within the Sunshine Meadows hiking area.
 Sunshine Meadows is often mentioned as one of the best places to see golden larch trees in Alberta, but the gondola often closes for the season before the larch needles turn.
 You can hike or bike up the access road if you’d like this experience.

-mother with two kids on hiking trail at Sunshine Meadows
+Celine Brewer, host of the Banff Travel Podcast, hikes with her two kids on hiking trail at Sunshine Meadows.

-After 2.8 km of hiking, you’ll reach the trailhead for the Grizzly / Laryx Loop.
-This trail is one-way – follow the sign to the trail on the right.
+After 2.8 km of hiking, you’ll reach the trailhead for the Grizzly/Laryx Loop.
+This trail is one-way, so follow the sign to the trail on the right.
 (There’s another outhouse found here as well).

 The hiking trail continues its downhill trend as it crosses a bridge over a beautiful stream before entering a meadow.
 The trail follows the stream for a bit, providing a tranquil soundtrack to an already very enjoyable hike.